 Volunteering: Because we do not have paid staff, all visitors are asked to help in with helping around the camp, cleaning, preparing firewood, etc.

 No pets please.
 We already have cats, dogs, and free-range chickens living at the camp.
 Extra animals put our pets and livestock at risk.
-If you must bring a pet, it must be restrained at all times.
+If you must bring a pet, it must be restrained at all times – no exceptions, please.
 You must clean up after your pet at all times.
 No pets in the cabins or other buildings at any time.

 Meals: The camp will not be serving meals.
 Each family will bring their own food.
 Please make sure everything is Biblically kosher.
 The meeting hall kitchen will not be available for visitor cooking.
 The stoves will not be functioning.
-There will be limited refrigeration and freezer space, apportioned equally for each family.
 Bring your own cooler, or food that does not require refrigeration.
 The kitchen can be used for washing dishes.
 Each family will be responsible for their own clean up.

 Schedule (times are approximate):